Other essential equipment

 The safe disposal of out-of-date flares is essential to avoid any injury from unintended or deliberate ignition in a non-emergency situation.

-For more detailed information call 13 12 36 or see more information on flare disposal.
+For more information call 13 12 36 (option 2) or see Expired marine flare disposal.

 Fresh drinking water